Motor vehicle: United States

-The United States has the second-largest fleet of motor vehicles in the world after China.
-As of 2016, had a motor vehicles stock of 259.14 million, of which, 246 million were light duty vehicles, consisting of 112.96 million passenger cars and 133 million light trucks (includes SUVs).
+The United States has the second-largest motor vehicle fleet in the world, after China.
+As of 2016, had a motor vehicle stock of 259.14 million, of which 246 million were light-duty vehicles, consisting of 112.96 million passenger cars and 133 million light trucks (including SUVs).
 A total of 11.5 million heavy trucks were registered at the end 2016 Vehicle ownership per capita in the U.S. is also the highest in the world, the U.S. Department of Energy (USDoE) reports a motorization rate of 831.9 vehicles in operation per 1000 people in 2016, or a ratio of 1:1.2 vehicles to people.

-According to USDoE, the rate of motorization peaked in 2007 at 844.5 vehicles per 1,000 people.
-In terms of licensed drivers, as of 2009 the country had 1.0 vehicle for every licensed driver, and 1.87 vehicles per household.
+According to USDoE, the motorization rate peaked in 2007 at 844.5 vehicles per 1,000 people.
+In terms of licensed drivers, as of 2009, the country had 1.0 vehicle for every licensed driver, and 1.87 vehicles per household.
 Passenger car registrations in the United States declined -11.5% in 2017 and -12.8% in 2018.

 As of 2016, the stock of alternative fuel vehicles in the United States included over 20 million flex-fuel cars and light trucks, the world's second-largest flexible-fuel fleet in the world after Brazil.
 However, actual use of ethanol fuel is significantly limited due to the lack of E85 refueling infrastructure.

-Regarding the electrified segment, the fleet of hybrid electric vehicles in the United States is the second largest in the world after Japan, with more than four million units sold through April 2016.
+Regarding the electrified segment, the fleet of hybrid electric vehicles in the United States ranks second in the world, after Japan, with more than 4 million units sold through April 2016.
 Since the introduction of the Tesla Roadster electric car in 2008, cumulative sales of highway legal plug-in electric vehicles in the United States passed one million units in September 2018.
 The U.S. stock of plug-in vehicles is the second largest after China (2.21 million by September 2018).

 As of 2017, the country's fleet also includes more than 160,000 natural gas vehicles, mainly transit buses and delivery fleets.
-Despite its relative small size, natural gas use accounted for about 52% of all alternative fuels consumed by alternative transportation fuel vehicles in the U.S. in 2009.
+Despite its relatively small size, natural gas use accounted for about 52% of all alternative fuels consumed by alternative transportation fuel vehicles in the U.S. in 2009.